tigran-sog/clustering-europe/README.md

 ![Image: Maps of European countries coloured by my k-means clustering results](viz/cluster_maps.png)

-Categorising Europe into regional divisions is as much determined by economic history as it is by geography.
+Categorising Europe into regional divisions is as much determined by political history as it is by geography.
 Is Greece, a country further east than the Czech Republic, in Western Europe?
 Popular conceptions rooted in Cold War history would say it is.
 And what of Estonia?
 Geographically it could be considered Northern Europe, whereas economically it resembles its western counterparts more than its eastern neighbours.
-Yet its political history often leads it to be considered a part of Eastern Europe.
+Yet its five decades as part of the Soviet Union often leads it to be considered a part of Eastern Europe.

 If we ignored geographic information, how far can just social and economic factors go in determining a coherent regional classification of European countries? **In this project, we use *k*-means clustering to categorise European countries based on the distribution of  two variables, human development and inequality.** We then compare how the results of our geographically-agnostic, unsupervised clustering methodology align with pre-existing definitions of European regional divisions.